thunderdrop/Inform-7-with-NVDA/README.md

 If you are interested in the workings of the Inform 7 Windows IDE, [its sourcecode is here](https://github.com/DavidKinder/Windows-Inform7).

-I'm providing the above link in good faith, and not as a dig at David Kinder.
-He has worked and does work hard on the software, and I don't believe its present state of accessibility to be a result of any malice on his part.
-That said, I will not spend any time apologizing for its present state either.
+I'm providing the above link in good faith, and not as any kind of dig at David Kinder.
+He has worked and _does_ work hard on the software, and I don't believe its present state of accessibility to be a result of any malice on his part.
+I encourage people to open issues and give constructive feedback, but not to go after the guy.

+That said, I will not spend any time apologizing for its inaccessibility either.
 Problems with accessibility are [bugs](https://www.techopedia.com/definition/24864/software-bug-) by definition, and anyone's wanting them fixed is not personal.

 ***

 ## Usability

-This section discusses the various tasks an Author can acomplish in Inform 7, and how much they might be impeded by the program's current design.
+This section discusses the various tasks an Author can acomplish in Inform 7 for Windows, and how much they might be impeded by the program's current design.

 The information here applies most specifically to versions of Inform 7 build 6m62, but applies fairly consistently back to build 6g60.

 The minimum tested NVDA version is 2014.1.
-Considering the current stable release is version 2021.1, this should be good news for a range of users.
+Since the current stable release is version 2021.1, this should be good news for a range of users.

 ### No Barrier